 Are you ready for some fun in the desert sun?
 Then pack an overnight bag and head 110 miles southeast of Los Angeles to beautiful Palm Springs.
 Located in the Coachella Valley, Palm Springs is the perfect escape for a girlfriend getaway, romantic retreat or guys golf outing.
 The desert is sure to accommodate your every need.

 Start the day by exploring the heart of Palm Springs: Palm Canyon Drive.
 Stroll down the star-studded street and discover the many boutique shops, art galleries, restaurants and coffee shops.
-The charming desert community embraces the fact that this is safe, pleasant and melodious place to live and visit.
+The charming desert community embraces the fact that this is a safe, pleasant and melodious place to live and visit.
 Grab an ice cream cone from Cold Stone Creamery or a decadent coffee from the always packed Koffi as you shop for anything from designer garb to antiques.

 Mix in education with entertainment when you visit the Palm Springs Air Museum.
 This not for profit museum has 28 fully operable planes on display, as well vast amounts of memorabilia.
 Check out the models, collection of uniforms or the art work by famed artists Robert Taylor or Stan Stokes.
 Popular with the kids are the interior tours of a B17 and the flight simulators, as well as a special education corner.
 Staffing the museum are former vets from all of the armed forces, who are happy to give you a personal tour or answer any daunting questions you may have.
 The library upstairs features 8,000 volumes and an immense DVD collection, and you can grab your own flight jacket in the gift shop on your way out.